DevAgnihotri/javascript-essentials/2. Functions and Event Listner/EventListner.md

 ## 🛠️ Example Program

-Let’s create a simple web page that changes the background color when a button is clicked.
+To create a simple web page that changes the background color when a button is clicked.

 ### 📄 HTML + JavaScript